ratneshraj02/DSA-IN-C-CPP/README.md

 # DSA with C & C++
-### **`Basic termnolgy elementery data organization`**
+### **`Basic terminology elementery data organization`**

 A data item refer to a single unit values. data items are divided into sub items those are called group items.
-Collection of data are frequently organize into a record & field in order to amke these items more precise some additional termnogy are required.
+Collection of data are frequently organize into a record & field in order to make these items more precise some additional terminology are required.

-- **`Entity`** : An entity is something that has sorten attributes for properties which may be assiend values, the vales may be numeric & non numeric.
+- **`Entity`** : An entity is something that has certain attributes for properties which may be assiend values, the vales may be numeric & non numeric.

-- **`Inforamtion`** : The term inforation ir sometimes used for data with given attributes or meaningful & processed data.
+- **`Inforamtion`** : The term information or sometimes used for data with given attributes or meaningful & processed data.

 - **`Files`** : A file can have fixed length records & variable length record.